Companies/Nextpower (Nextracker)

 AI-based tracking optimization software

-TrueCapture is Nextracker's intelligent control software, which adjusts tracker row angles dynamically across a plant in real time based on irradiance sensors, weather data, and row-level shading models rather than following a fixed astronomical tracking algorithm.
-By accounting for backtracking under diffuse conditions and optimizing each row's angle based on its local conditions, TrueCapture delivers a measured energy yield uplift — typically 1–3% annually — over standard tracking algorithms.
-It is sold as an add-on to NX Horizon hardware and had record bookings in FY2025.
-The software layer represents an ongoing revenue stream and a sticky customer relationship that pure hardware sales do not create.
+TrueCapture is Nextpower's intelligent control software, which adjusts tracker row angles dynamically across a plant in real time based on irradiance sensors, weather data, and row-level shading models rather than following a fixed astronomical tracking algorithm.
+By accounting for backtracking under diffuse conditions and optimizing each row's angle based on its local conditions, TrueCapture delivers a measured energy yield uplift of typically 1–3% annually over standard tracking algorithms.
+It is sold as an add-on to NX Horizon hardware, and the company is piloting NX One, a unified software platform spanning its product lines.
+The software layer is an ongoing revenue stream and a sticky customer relationship that pure hardware sales do not create.

 Platform expansion